This post may contain affiliate links which won’t change your price but will share some commission.

 - Cream for garnish optional

-In a skillet, saute the onion and celery in the olive oil over medium low heat until tender.
+- In a large pot, saute the onion and celery in the olive oil over medium low heat until tender.
 Add the garlic and saute for another 30 seconds.

 Pumpkin Soup Price Breakdown

 This soup costs a total of $9.83 to make, or $1.23 per one-cup serving (with the squash costing $1 per pound).
 If you grow your own pumpkins, this recipe will cost practically nothing to make.
 Try this pumpkin soup for an easy, delicious appetizer or light dinner.